-- Reputational risk is the risk that negative perceptions regarding BANA India's conduct or business practices may adversely impact its profitability or operations.
+- Strategic risk is the risk resulting from incorrect assumptions about external or internal factors, inappropriate business plans (e.g., too aggressive, wrong focus, ambiguous); ineffective business strategy execution; or failure to respond in a timely manner to changes in the regulatory, macroeconomic or competitive environments in the geographic locations in which we operate (such as competitor actions, changing customer preferences, product obsolescence and technology developments). - Liquidity risk is the inability to meet expected or unexpected cash flow and collateral needs while continuing to support our businesses and customers under a range of economic conditions.
+The primary objective of liquidity risk management is to ensure that BANA India can meet expected or unexpected cash flow and collateral needs while continuing to support our businesses and customers with the appropriate funding sources, under a range of economic conditions. - Reputational risk is the risk that negative perceptions regarding BANA India's conduct or business practices may adversely impact its profitability or operations.
 Reputational risk may result from many of the bank's activities, including those related to the management of strategic, operational, compliance and credit risks.
 As a result, the potential impact to the bank's reputation of all our activities and all risks we face is evaluated.
 Reputational risk may arise from negative perception on the part of key stakeholders (e.g., customers, counterparties, investors, regulators, rating agencies), scrutiny from external parties (e.g., politicians, consumer groups, media organizations) and the ongoing threat of litigation.
-These reputational risk events could adversely impact the bank's financial standing through an inability to maintain or establish business relationships. - Compliance risk is the risk of legal or regulatory sanctions, material financial loss or damage to the reputation of the Company arising from the failure of the Company to comply with the requirements of applicable laws, rules, regulations, related self-regulatory organizations' standards and codes of conduct. - Interest Rate Risk in Banking Book (IRRBB) refers to the potential adverse financial impact on the Bank's net interest income from changes in interest rates.
-Due to the fundamental nature of its business, the bank carries various interest sensitive assets and liabilities in its balance sheet.
+These reputational risk events could adversely impact the bank's financial standing through an inability to maintain or establish business relationships. - Compliance risk is the risk of legal or regulatory sanctions, material financial loss or damage to the reputation of the Bank arising from the failure of the Bank to comply with the requirements of applicable laws, rules, regulations, related self-regulatory organizations' standards and codes of conduct.
+BANA India manages compliance risk through an integrated set of controls and processes to address external and internal risks, including a complex and dynamic regulatory environment and the evolving products, services and strategies of the front line units and control functions - Interest Rate Risk in Banking Book (IRRBB) refers to the potential adverse financial impact on the Bank's net interest income from changes in interest rates.
+Due to the fundamental nature of its business, the Bank carries various interest sensitive assets and liabilities in its balance sheet.
 This exposes the Bank to risk on from changes in interest rates.
-These assets and liabilities essentially reside in banking book.
-In other words, IRRBB refers to risk associated with interest rate sensitive instruments that are not held in the trading book of the Bank.
+These assets and liabilities essentially reside in the banking book.
+In other words, IRRBB refers to the risk associated with interest rate sensitive instruments that are not held in the trading book of the Bank.
 Interest rate risk in the trading book is covered in the market risk section. - Credit concentration risk arises due to imperfect diversification of credit exposures in two ways.
 One, by having very large exposures to a small set of obligors due to which, default by a big customer could result in a huge loss.
 This is known as name (single/group) concentration risk.
 Second type of concentration is due to excessive exposure to a particular industry sector.
 It is observed that defaults in a particular industry sector are generally correlated.
-Hence, if an industry is under a severe recession, it could result in multiple defaults leading to huge losses. - Other Risks - Securitization Risk
+Hence, if an industry is under a severe recession, it could result in multiple defaults leading to huge losses.